7 things to see from the water while sightseeing in New York City

 Governor’s Island, located between Manhattan and Brooklyn, is accessible from May through September, via public ferry.
 The 170-acre island was used as an army base during the early part of the 20th century and, later, as a Coast Guard base.
 A small part of the island is administered as a national monument while the remainder of the island is host to historical buildings, public parks and plays host to cultural and recreational events.

 Ellis Island was the initial debarkation point for over 12 million immigrants into the United States.
+Which helped make it one of the best cities in the world.
 Between 1892 and 1954, Ellis Island was the busiest immigrant inspection station in the nation.
 For thousands of families interested in genealogy, Ellis Island has become a key step in tracing their familial lines.
 Ellis Island is part of the Statue of Liberty National Monument and can be accessed through the same ferry that services Liberty Island.

 Other islands in Manhattan include Roosevelt Island, Randalls/Wards Islands, Roosevelt Island and others.
 Although most of them have little tourism, they all have interesting histories and deserve a visit.